Honduras formally cuts diplomatic ties with Taiwan – KION546

 Honduras had until now been one of just 14 countries that still diplomatically recognized Taipei over Beijing.

+Soon after the announcement by Honduras, Taiwan confirmed that ties had been formally severed.

+“To safeguard national sovereignty and dignity, we have decided to immediately cease diplomatic relations with Honduras and suspend all bilateral cooperation plans,” Foreign Minister Joseph Wu said at a press conference, adding that Taiwan was asking Honduras to shut its embassy in Taipei.

-Honduran President Xiomara Castro announced on March 14 that the country would establish diplomatic ties with China — a move spelling the end of its relationship with Taiwan.
+Honduran President Xiomara Castro announced on March 14 that the switch was imminent.

 Castro, a democratic socialist who won a landslide victory in 2021, had said in her foreign policy manifesto before she was voted in that the Central American country was looking to establish diplomatic ties with Beijing.

-China’s Communist Party claims democratically ruled Taiwan as its own territory despite having never controlled the island and has not ruled out using force to one day take it.

-Under leader Xi Jinping, China has ramped up military, diplomatic and economic pressure on Taiwan, including enticing Taipei’s allies to switch their allegiance.
+China’s Communist Party has not ruled out using force to one day take Taiwan.
+Under leader Xi Jinping, China has ramped up military, diplomatic and economic pressure on the island, including enticing Taipei’s allies to switch their allegiance.

 Losing recognition